Services and Fees

 Students can obtain copies of Microsoft Office for Windows or Macintosh computers, or the Windows operating system, at no charge through an agreement with Microsoft.
-Miami has two different programs: Office 365 and Kivuto.
+Miami offers Office 365 and Kivuto.
 The cost of the student licenses is paid by the Student Technology Fee.

 IT Services provides a variety of support services for students.
-For hours of operation, please view the IT Help article IT Services Support Desk.
+For hours of operation, please view IT @ Miami.

 IT Services at Miami engages the entire campus in an ongoing strategic planning process, ensuring that students, faculty, and staff have the appropriate technology resources.
 Miami's commitment to providing an up-to-date computing environment that supports the educational process is demonstrated in the following ways: